 - Each team is to provide a sketch or computer image and dimensions of their structure.
 Firm names will be kept anonymous prior to the announcement of the winners.
-Fax or e-mail to the attention of: firstname.lastname@example.org.
+Fax or e-mail to the attention of: email@example.com.
 Do not send CAD files.
-You may be required to submit a list of all building materials or building systems your team will be employing.
+You will be required to submit a list of all building materials or building systems your team will be employing.

 - Maximum size of the official team that actually builds the structure is five (5) persons.
 Only 5 team members will be permitted to build at one time.
 You may have one additional person to un-box cans.
 The five team members include those who are cutting foam-core and other materials, etc. Teams may swap out members and are allowed a maximum of 15 minutes for transition.
 Regardless of how many team members are in the firm/school participate, five individuals must be selected as the official team members.
 They will receive name tags with team ribbons the night of the gala and their names will appear on the signage accompanying the structure.

-- No glass containers allowed.
+- NO glass containers or alcoholic beverages

 - Props are strongly discouraged.
 Jurors prefer pure food structures.
 Try to solve all design problems with food items.
 All things equal, a structure with props will lose when judged against a structure with no props.
 (Example: a structure that has eyes.
 One entry uses black cans to make eyes; another entry cuts out black circles of paper and tapes on cans for eyes.
 Once the jury sees that eyes can be made from cans or a food product, any entry using paper cutouts is in disfavor.)